RigsOfRods/docs.rigsofrods.org/gameplay/controls-config.md

 `*` Depending on the plane setup

-It is recommended to use: - CTRL + Home - to start all engine of a plane - CTRL + 7 - to full throttle all engines because some planes could have more than 4 engines and you couldn't control them with your mouse.
+It is recommended to use: `CTRL+Home` to start all engine of a plane and `CTRL+PAGE-UP` to full throttle all engines because some planes could have more than 4 engines and you couldn't control them with your mouse.

 <table style="color: #ced925; display: inline-block; vertical-align: top;">